 Are scientists in agreement about the reality and cause of climate change?

 Yes.
 Polls of climate scientists show there is not an active “debate” within the field.
-For example, this poll shows that 97 percent of scientists who specifically study climate systems agree that recent warming is real and is almost certainly caused by human activities.
+For example, this study shows that 97 percent of science papers that take a position on climate change endorsed the consensus position that humans are causing global warming.

 There are plenty of important research questions debated by scientists.
 How fast will the ice sheets melt?
 How are changes in the jet stream related to climate change?
 But scientists agree on the fact that the planet is warming, and that human activities are an important driver.